 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The accompanying supplemental information such as the combining balance sheet - nonmajor governmental funds, combining statement of revenues, expenditures, and changes in fund balance - nonmajor governmental funds, combining statement of net position - nonmajor proprietary funds, and combining statement of revenues, expenses, and changes in net position - nonmajor proprietary funds, as shown on pages 38-41, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying supplemental information such as the combining balance sheet - nonmajor governmental funds, the combining statement of revenues, expenditures, and changes in fund balance - non-major governmental funds, the combining statement of net position - nonmajor proprietary funds, and the combining statement of revenues, expenses, and changes in net position - nonmajor proprietary funds, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplemental information such as the combining balance sheet nonmajor governmental funds, combining statement of revenues, expenditures, and changes in fund balance nonmajor governmental funds, combining statement of net position - nonmajor proprietary funds, and combining statement of revenues, expenses, and changes in net position - nonmajor proprietary funds, is fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the supplemental information such as the financial data schedules and the schedule of certification of actual modernization costs is fairly stated, in all material respects, in relation to the financial statements as a whole.